 - Inability to lift his or her head

 - Inability to focus or follow movement with his or her eyes

-Shaken baby syndrome happens most often in infants up to one year, with infants aged two to four months being most at risk.
-Shaken baby syndrome does not usually happen after age two, but children as old as five or six can be damaged in this way if the shaking is extremely violent.
+SBS happens most often in infants up to one year, with infants aged two to four months being most at risk.
+SBS does not usually happen after age two, but children as old as five or six can be damaged in this way if the shaking is extremely violent.